Nonso30/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script for listing hidden files
-A script for listing directories in a long format both hidden files A script for creating my directory script for moving betty in a directory
+A script for listing directories in a long format both hidden files A script for creating my directory script for moving betty in a directory script for deleting